 Time: 9:15 am – 10:45 am, unless otherwise noted

 To request to join one of our tours, complete this form.
-Group tours are limited to 5 families and often fill up fast.
+Group tours are limited to 5 families and often fill up quickly.

 Step 1: Sign up for a tour and request additional information

 Visit our school: seeing is believing!
 Tour our facilities: see classrooms and playgrounds.
 Meet our staff.
 Understand programs, schedules, and tuition.
 A visit is the only way to really find out whether a school is right for you.
-We typically schedule tours in the mornings, so you can see the authentic Montessori experience in practice (instead of empty classrooms).
+We typically schedule tours in the mornings, so you can see authentic Montessori in action (instead of empty classrooms).

 Step 2: Discuss availability to waitlist or enroll